mwgribben/abc-of-chairmanship/8_voting.markdown

 ### Election by ballot

-Where elections are to be contested, there is a strong argument for using a secret ballto rather than a show of hands, because members will be much freer to vote for the person they regard as the best candidate without feeling taht they are losing friends.
+Where elections are to be contested, there is a strong argument for using a secret ballot rather than a show of hands, because members will be much freer to vote for the person they regard as the best candidate without feeling that they are losing friends.
 If the election is to be by ballot, the names of the candidates (perhaps with a few relevant particulars) should be entered on the ballot paper in alphabetical order.
 The alphabetical method ensures that no one will accuse the officials of giving any candidate a better position on the ballot paper than another.

 ### Scrutineers

-IN all cases where a ballot vote is taken, two or more members must be appointed by the meeting to supervise or scrutinise the taking and counting of votes.
+In all cases where a ballot vote is taken, two or more members must be appointed by the meeting to supervise or scrutinise the taking and counting of votes.
 These members are called scrutineers and their appointment (from members independent of the platform) is intended to guarantee absolute impartiality.
 They should not be candidates themselves, nor (as far as possible) should they favour any particular candidate.

 The practice of appointing independent members may be waived by consent of the meeting and the chair and secretary, or other officials, can be authoried by those present to act as scrutineers.
 However, where there is any possibility of high feelings being roused by the results, it is best for the scrutineers to be separately appointed by the meeting.
 The chair and officers generally should never be placed in a position where their fairness and integrity can be questioned.
 Certain trade unions have rules requiring the chair to scrutinise ballot papers and sign scrutineers' sheets in addition to the scrutineers, but there is nothing in the duties of chairing, as such, which requires a chair to scrutinise ballot papers.
 However, it is a sound practice for completed ballot papers to be kept in a sealed envelope for a period after the election, just in case the results are challenged.